whitneyshine/Credit_Risk_Analysis/README.md

 ## Overview Of Analysis<br>

 ### Background<br><br>
-Jill commends you for all your hard work.
-Piece by piece, you have been building up your skills in data preparation, statistical reasoning, and machine learning.
-You are now ready to apply machine learning to solve a real-world challenge: credit card risk.<br><br>
+Jill is very appreciative for all of the hard work recently.
+Piece by piece, I have been building and improving my skills in data preparation, statistical reasoning, and machine learning.
+I am now ready to apply machine learning to solve a real-world challenge: credit card risk.<br><br>
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, you will need to employ different techniques to train and evaluate models with unbalanced classes.
-Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.<br><br>
+Therefore, I will need to employ different techniques to train and evaluate models with unbalanced classes.
+Jill has asked to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.<br><br>
-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you will oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you will use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you will compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you are done, you will evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.<br><br>
+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I will oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+Then, I will use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Next, I will compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+Once I am  done, I will evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.<br><br>
 ### What Has Been Created<br><br>
 This new assignment consists of three technical analysis deliverables and a written report.
 The following has been submitted:<br><br>
 * Used Resampling Models to Predict Credit Risk<br>